brajeshwar/brajeshwar.github.io/_posts/2005/2005-05-21-flash-video-meta-injectors.md

----
-layout: post
-title: Flash Video Meta Injectors
+# Flash Video Meta Injectors
----

 I was looking for simple way to find out the width and height of FLVs.
 I found two good tools which does lot more than what I wished for, [FLV MetaData Injector](http://www.buraks.com/flvmdi/) and [FLVTool2](http://inlet-media.de/flvtool2/).